Towards Automated Semantic Interpretability in Reinforcement Learning via Vision-Language Models: Experiments

-In Step 3 of our methodology, we address the inefficiencies of the VLM-generated feature extraction code for single-image frames, $\mathcal{G}_s$, by training an Extractor CNN as its replacement.
-While $\mathcal{G}_s$ can be executed directly on the dataset, the processing pipeline is inherently non-batchable, as it handles image segmentations independently (see Appendix \ref{appendix:image_segmentation} for examples).
-This non-batchability severely impacts RL training, causing slowdowns of 200–2000× compared to batchable operations (Extractor CNN), as demonstrated in Table \ref{tab:cnn_performance_time}.
-From practical experience, this would translate to training times exceeding multiple weeks on an H40-level GPU for a single policy to converge, making this infeasible.

-To constrain computing time to a reasonable range, we train an Extractor CNN to replace $\mathcal{G}_s$ and efficiently compute \( \mathcal{F}_s\), the features derived from a single image frame.
-The Extractor CNN is specifically designed to resolve the slowdown caused by segmentation-based analysis in $\mathcal{G}_s$.
-For each environment, we train an Extractor CNN on 7,000 images collected from diverse trajectories, validate it on 2,000 images, and test it on 1,000 images.
-The models achieved a mean squared error (MSE) consistently below 0.02 for each feature in the output vector when compared to the VLM-generated ground truth.
-Table \ref{tab:cnn_performance_error} provides detailed performance statistics.
-These results confirm that the Extractor CNN is a reliable and computationally efficient replacement for $\mathcal{G}_s$.
+We train an CNN based Extractor Module to resolve the slowdown caused by segmentation-based analysis.
+For each environment, we train an CNN on 7,000 images collected from diverse trajectories, validate it on 2,000 images, and test it on 1,000 images.
+As shown in Table \ref{tab:cnn_performance_error}, compared to the VLM-generated ground truth, our models achieve high accuracy (typically >0.95) on most binary features, while MSE remains low (<0.005) for the majority of continuous features, with one exception where error is notably higher.
+These results confirm that a lightweight vision model can serve as a reliable and computationally efficient replication for VLM generated extraction code $\mathcal{G}_s$.